Arif-Hosen/bengle-tour-and-trip-server-side-a-11/README.md

 You can run server site.

 ### Features
-* This is  server site
+* This is  server side
+* Created a full-stack website where user could explore their tour destination and can book
+* Logged In user could book a tourist place after giving his/her information
+* A user could log in, logout and also be able to see their booking, delete the booking
+* User friendly
+* Clean and organize code, component
 * Frontend: react, firebase, react router, react bootstrap, vanilla CSS
 * Backend: Node, Express, MongoDB
-* User friendly
-* Clean and organize code, component